dvp-git/RAG_mistralai_chat_bot/README.md

 # RAG_llama2
-A RAG chatbot application using llama2 LLM and
+A RAG chatbot application using FAISS